MukurtuCMS/mukurtudocs/docs/source/users/user-role-types.md

+# User role types

-An explanation of the different types of user roles
+These are the different types of user roles.